 Why have a wedding rehearsal?

 When you bring together a group of different people with different roles in a random place with a set of variable factors (weather, timing, noise, little children, maybe even pets), anything can happen!
-A rehearsal happens the evening or two days before (maximum) and is a time for the bridal party and their families (and others who are actively involved in the ceremony) to get together, perhaps even meet each other for the first time.
+A rehearsal can be held during the day or evening a few days, or the day before the big day.
+This is a perfect time for the bridal party and their families (and others who are actively involved in the ceremony) to get together, sometimes even meet each other for the first time.

 A wedding rehearsal provides solid framework for your wedding day and with preparation, your wedding party will understand the flow of the ceremony.
 Everyone involved in the wedding party can then enjoy the real ceremony without worrying where they should be standing, what they should be doing or saying or wondering what is going to happen next and relieves the bridal couple of as many nerves as possible.